MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Applications/Set-MgOnPremisePublishingProfileConnectorGroupApplicationLogo.md

 # Set-MgOnPremisePublishingProfileConnectorGroupApplicationLogo

 ## SYNOPSIS
-Update logo for the navigation property applications in onPremisesPublishingProfiles
+The main logo for the application.
+Not nullable.

 ## SYNTAX